oscar9/gvpy/README.md

 #GSoC Project 2014:
-##Access geoprocessing tools with gvsig 2.x scripting framework
+##Access to geoprocessing tools with gvsig 2.x scripting framework
 ----------
 **Working for gvSIG and OSGeo Foundation**